-Eye doctor in Mesquite, TX for the entire family
+Eye doctor in Mesquite, TX and Frisco, TX for the entire family

 EyeMax Family Vision provides an individualized experience in eye care combining the use of all-digital equipment and exceptional service.
 We spend the time to individually design your correction options so that you are comfortable and happy with how you look and what you see.

 Comprehensive Eye Exams

 Our comprehensive eye exam in Mesquite will check your eyes inside and out for any potential eye disorders or diseases.
 Your visual skills and abilities are carefully evaluated and appropriate treatment is prescribed, whether it’s medication, prescription lenses, or vision therapy.

 Contact Lens Exam

-Looking for convenient and personalized contact lens exams in Mesquite, TX?
-EyeMax Family Vision fits the latest technology in contact lenses that correct for nearsightedness, farsightedness, and astigmatism.
-Our optometrist, Dr. Lien Lam, offers you unsurpassed service when it comes to contact lens fitting and aftercare.
-The eye doctors can also recommend new options in lenses for specialty fits such as dry eye, irregular corneas, Keratoconus, and other eye conditions.
-Additionally, they can prescribe contact lenses that serve therapeutic purposes or are needed for a medical diagnosis are prescribed as well.
+Are you in need of personalized and convenient contact lens exams in Mesquite, TX or Frisco, TX?
+EyeMax Family Vision utilizes the latest technology to fit contact lenses that correct nearsightedness, farsightedness, and astigmatism.
+Our experienced optometrists, Dr. Lien Lam and Dr. Robert Li, provide exceptional service in contact lens fitting and aftercare.
+They can also suggest new lens options for specialized needs such as dry eye, irregular corneas, Keratoconus, and other eye conditions.
+Additionally, they can prescribe contact lenses that serve therapeutic purposes or are needed for a medical diagnosis.